AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/issues.md

 sudo apt install libxcb-xinerama0
 ```
 That might help.
 Otherwise, send a message to us with the output from the ```QT_DEBUG_PLUGINS``` run and we will investigate.

+## Conda fails on Windows

+I have once seen an error involving OpenSSH not being correctly installed
+on Windows when the `conda create...` command was run.
+This happened toward the end of
+the installation.

+To fix it, I just ran the command again - it installed OpenSSH correctly
+and I was able to proceed.